topal-team/elf/docs/advanced_usage.rst

 Manual Model Partitioning
 --------------------------

-While ELF supports automatic partitioning, you can manually partition your model when you need fine-grained control over the distribution.
+While ELF supports automatic partitioning, you can manually partition your model if you want to have control, or if your model can't be traced.

 Basic Manual Partitioning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~